KrishnaKothandaraman/Distributed-And-Parallel-Computing-Assignment-1/README.md

 5. Run the Server.java file with the ipaddr of the current machine as an argument.
 Note: On mac, the command to get the current ip address is ipconfig getifaddr en0, you may find the equivalent of that command on your operating system.
   `javac Server.java && java Server.java <ip-addr>`

-6. Run the client file with the following commands `javac Client.java && java Client rm Server.class && java Client 10.70.116.245`
+6. Run the client file with the following commands `javac Client.java && java Client 10.70.116.245`

 Now the GUI should be working!!
 Enjoy :)